caddyserver/website/src/docs/markdown/extending-caddy.md

 ### Caddy struct tags

-The `caddy` struct tag on the raw module field helps Caddy to know the namespace and name (comprising the complete ID) of the module to load.
+The `caddy` struct tag on the raw module field helps Caddy to know the namespace and name (comprising the complete Name) of the module to load.
 It is also used for generating documentation.

 The struct tag has a very simple format: `key1=val1 key2=val2 ...`